brandonhamilton/ilist/README.md

 ## What is this

 This is a library with lots of list functions that are related to indices.
-It has often-reinvented `replaceAt`, `deleteAt`, etc, as well as indexed variants of functions from `Data.List` (e.g. `imap`, `ifilter`, `izipWith`).
-It has no dependencies, builds in about a second, and works on GHC from 7.4 to 8.0; the functions are optimised and benchmarked (for instance, the `zip [0..]` idiom is usually twice as slow, and sometimes 20× as slow).
+It has often-reinvented `deleteAt`, `setAt`, etc, as well as indexed variants of functions from `Data.List` (e.g. `imap`, `ifilter`, `izipWith`).
+It has no dependencies, builds in about a second, and works on GHC from 7.4 to 8.0; the functions are [optimised](https://github.com/aelve/ilist/blob/master/lib/Data/List/Index.hs) and benchmarked (for instance, the `zip [0..]` idiom is usually twice as slow, and sometimes 20× as slow).

 So, this library is intended to be the canonical place for index-related functions.
 You are encouraged to depend on this library instead of reinventing the functions, using `zip [0..]`, or using [lens](hackage.haskell.org/package/lens) when all you need is a simple `imap` or `ifoldr` (not to mention that lens variants are usually 2–10 times slower for lists).